moolen/skouter/README.md

 ### Limitations and edge cases

-* DNS over TCP is not supported / not possible
+* DNS over TCP is not supported, currently
+* IPv6 is not yet supported
 * may interfere with other eBPF-based tools (e.g. cilium)

-Others:

-- CIDR range per node is /24
+* depending on the CNI implementation, pods may also be subject to the same egress policies as the host (overlay networking)

 ## Further improvements